csarnataro/nerves_talk/README.md

-# Demos for my "Introduction to Nerves" talk
+# Demos for the talk "Introduction to Nerves"

 This repo contains 5 demos I presented at my talk "Introduction to Nerves" at the Elixir Language Milan Meetup, on May 20th 2005.